cjordan7/STL-Implementation/README.md

 ## The public API

-Now let's talk a little about the functions that can be publicly accessed.
+Now let's talk about the functions that can be accessed.

 ### Vector (in vector.hpp)